19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

-(6) The committee of management of a society shall cause to be attached to the audited financial statements of the society a report, which shall be prepared in such form and manner, and contain such information, as may be prescribed in the Rules.
+(6) The committee of management of a society must cause to be attached, to the audited financial statements of the society, such report (if any), in such form and manner and containing such information, as the Registrar may require.

+[Act 3 of 2018 wef 10/04/2018]

+(7) Where the financial statements prepared in accordance with any accounting standard or requirement referred to in subsection (5) would not give a true and fair view of the financial position and performance of the society as at the end of the period to which they relate, the financial statements need not be in compliance with that accounting standard or requirement to the extent that this is necessary for them to give a true and fair view of the financial position and performance of the society.

 [23/2008]

-(7) Where the financial statements prepared in accordance with any accounting standard or requirement referred to in subsection (5) would not give a true and fair view of the financial transactions and the state of affairs of the society as at the end of the period to which they relate, the financial statements need not be in compliance with that accounting standard or requirement to the extent that this is necessary for them to give a true and fair view of the financial transactions and the state of affairs of the society.

-[23/2008]
+[Act 3 of 2018 wef 10/04/2018]

 (8) In the event of any non-compliance with any accounting standard or requirement referred to in subsection (5), there shall be included in the financial statements —

-(a) a statement by the auditor of the society that he agrees that such non-compliance is necessary for the financial statements to give a true and fair view of the financial transactions and the state of affairs of the society;
+(a) a statement by the auditor of the society that he agrees that such non-compliance is necessary for the financial statements to give a true and fair view of the financial position and performance of the society;

+[Act 3 of 2018 wef 10/04/2018]

 (b) particulars of the departure, the reason therefor and its effect, if any; and

-(c) such further information and explanation as will give a true and fair view of the financial transactions and the state of affairs of the society.
+(c) such further information and explanation as will give a true and fair view of the financial position and performance of the society.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

 (9) Any society which fails to comply with subsection (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000.